8 International Economic institutions: IMF, World Bank, UNCTAD

 ImportantQuick recall

 • IMF — Washington, 190 members; stabilises monetary system, lends short-term, runs surveillance.
 Run by Managing Director (traditionally European).
-SDR basket: USD, EUR, RMB, JPY, GBP.
+SDR basket: USD, EUR, RMB (added 2016), JPY, GBP.

-• UNCTAD — Geneva, founded by Raúl Prebisch; three pillars: consensus-building, research, technical cooperation; flagship GSP since 1968.
+• UNCTAD — Geneva, founded by Raúl Prebisch (Prebisch-Singer hypothesis); three pillars: consensus-building, research, technical cooperation; flagship initiative GSP since 1968.

 • One-line memory: IMF stabilises, World Bank develops, UNCTAD advocates.

-• India was rescued by IMF in 1991; now a creditor.
-India “graduated” from regular IDA borrowing in 2014.
+• India rescued by IMF in 1991; became a creditor after 2003.
+India graduated from regular IDA borrowing in 2014.
 India hosted UNCTAD II (New Delhi, 1968) that produced the GSP.